What we do

 We’re spreading the word about Community Sponsorship in lots of different ways.

 - We’re working with a wide range of partner organisations to ensure that we reach diverse audiences, from churches to mosques and from schools to businesses.

 - We travel up and down the country to talk to people about Community Sponsorship and regularly chat to people over the phone.
 We’re always keen to hear from anyone who’s considering Community Sponsorship.
 Find out how to contact us here.

-2- Supporting community groups to welcome refugee families
+2- Supporting Community Sponsorship Groups to welcome refugee families

-Community groups that want to welcome refugee families to their local areas have to apply to the Home Office.
-Along with our partner organisations, we can support your group through every stage – right from your first group meeting all the way to greeting the refugee family at the airport.
+Community Sponsorship Groups that want to welcome refugee families to their local areas have to apply to the Home Office.
+Along with our partner organisations, we can support your Group through every stage – right from your first group meeting all the way to greeting the refugee family at the airport.

 We provide this support in lots of different ways, including via:

 - peer-to-peer events where you can chat to communities that have already resettled a family in their area.